 ATTRIBUTES

-He is excellent manager and good team player with a fervent quest for success.
+He is an excellent manager and a good team player with a fervent quest for success.

 EDUCATION & QUALIFICATIONS